 The award is presented annually at the Global Abundance Dinner, which serves as the closing ceremony of the Global Action Summit, hosted by Fareed Zakaria (CNN) for an audience of 500 global leaders and live streamed to a global audience.

 Dr. Fareed Zakaria is master of ceremonies for the award ceremony.
 Michael Porter, founding Director of the Institute for Strategy and Competitiveness, Harvard Business School and Dr. Mark Kramer are the creators of “Shared Value” strategy.
 Dr. Scott T. Massey is Chairman of the Global Action Platform, which is the presenting nonprofit for the Award and a member affiliate with ISC at Harvard Business School.
-KPMG and Global Action Platform are working together to advance this important international initiative to advance shared value and prosperity around the world.
+KPMG and Global Action Platform work together to advance this important international initiative to advance shared value and prosperity around the world.

 Global Action Platform is the leading university-business alliance advancing scalable, sustainable solutions for abundant food, health, and prosperity.
 KPMG is a global network of professional firms providing audit, tax, and advisory services, with a strong dedication to corporate social impact.